 Pay is set within the specified pay range based on consideration of the selectee's current salary and other factors.

-- Appears as Department Counsel in contract negotiations, administrative hearings and proceedings; reviews and prepares documents, contracts, grants, leases, wills; develops legal theories, tactics, and procedures; prepares for and assist in the trial of matters litigated and appealed in Federal Courts; furnishes technical and policy guidance in the solution of complex, technical, and difficult legal issues; performs exhaustive research; furnishes legal advice, opinions, decisions and other new and novel legal procedures, instruments, and documents required to facilitate and provide the most effective operation, administration and enforcement of various Departmental programs and activities.
+- Appears as Department counsel in contract negotiations, administrative hearings and proceedings; reviews and prepares documents, contracts, grants, leases, wills; develops legal theories, tactics, and procedures; prepares for and assists in the trial of matters litigated and appealed in Federal Courts; furnishes technical and policy guidance in the solution of complex, technical, and difficult legal issues; performs exhaustive research; furnishes legal advice, opinions, decisions and other new and novel legal procedures, instruments, and documents required to facilitate and provides the most effective operation, administration and enforcement of various Departmental programs and activities.

-- Represents the Solicitor, Secretary, or other Departmental officials in meetings, negotiations and conferences with Governors and key officials of state and local governments, Members of Congress and their staffs, State and Federal judges, distinguished private attorneys, and other high officials of other Federal agencies and the Department.
+- Represents the Solicitor, Secretary, and other Departmental officials in meetings, negotiations and conferences with Governors, Members of Congress, State and Federal Judges, Tribal governments, private attorneys - often among the most qualified and distinguished in the country, key officials of State and local governments or other high officials of other Federal agencies and the Department.

 Occasional travel - -

 Job family (Series)

 This job originated on www.usajobs.gov.
 For the full announcement and to apply, visit www.usajobs.gov/GetJob/ViewDetails/562247400.
 Only resumes submitted according to the instructions on the job announcement listed at www.usajobs.gov will be considered.